 Finding your dream rental can be emotionally exhausting in any part of the world, and Germany is no different.
-For me, house hunting in Germany was quite an amusing, but at times annoying experience.
+For me, finding a rental apartment in Germany was quite an amusing, but at times annoying experience.
 But it was definitely worthwhile – especially once we finally found our very own dream rental apartment in the Bavarian countryside.

 Always remember: Once you have found your perfect rental apartment in Germany, make sure to educate yourself about your tenant rights in Germany.

 How was your experience of house hunting in Germany?
 Did you have a pain in the arse landlord, an unreasonable contract or a shady neighbourhood when looking for a rental apartment in Germany?
 Let’s discuss in the comments!